-- As of December 31, 2020 and 2019, we had entered into interest rate caps with notional amounts of approximately \$225.0 million and \$281.0 million, respectively.
+- (1) As of December 31, 2021 and 2020, the Company's mortgages and other notes payable were collateralized by seven and 29 properties, respectively, with a total carrying value of approximately \$135.4 million and \$497.4 million, respectively. - (2) Premium is reflective of the Company recording mortgage note payables assumed at fair value on the respective acquisition dates. - (3) As of December 31, 2021 and 2020, the Company had entered into interest rate caps with notional amounts of approximately \$355.0 million and \$225.0 million, respectively.
 Refer to Item 8.
 "Financial Statements and Supplementary Data-Note 11.
-Derivative Financial Instruments" for additional information. - (2) As of December 31, 2020 and 2019, our mortgages and other notes payable are collateralized by 29 and 32 properties, respectively, with total carrying value of approximately \$497.4 million and \$567.8 million, respectively. - (3) Premium (discount), net is reflective of us recording mortgage note payables assumed at fair value on the respective acquisition dates. - (4) As of December 31, 2020 and 2019, we had undrawn availability under the applicable revolving credit facility of approximately \$150.2 million and \$181.7 million, respectively, based on the value of the properties in the unencumbered pool of assets supporting the loan, which includes certain assets held for sale.
+"Derivative Financial Instruments" for additional information. - (4) As of December 31, 2021 and 2020, the Company had undrawn availability under the applicable revolving credit facility of approximately \$14.1 million and \$150.2 million, respectively, based on the value of the properties in the unencumbered pool of assets supporting the loan. - (5) The 30-day LIBOR was approximately 0.10% and 0.14%, respectively, as of December 31, 2021 and 2020.

-The following is a schedule of future principal payments and maturity for our total indebtedness for the next five years and thereafter, in the aggregate, as of December 31, 2020 (in thousands):
+The following is a schedule of future principal payments and maturity for our total indebtedness for the next five years and thereafter, in the aggregate, as of December 31, 2021 (in thousands):